MicrosoftDocs/azure-docs/articles/virtual-machines/maintenance-and-updates.md

 #### Availability zones

-Availability Zones are unique physical locations within an Azure region.
+Availability zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 To ensure resiliency, there’s a minimum of three separate zones in all enabled regions.

-An Availability Zone is a combination of a fault domain and an update domain.
+An availability zone is a combination of a fault domain and an update domain.
 If you create three or more VMs across three zones in an Azure region, your VMs are effectively distributed across three fault domains and three update domains.
 The Azure platform recognizes this distribution across update domains to make sure that VMs in different zones are not updated at the same time.

 Each infrastructure update rolls out zone by zone, within a single region.
 But, you can have deployment going on in Zone 1, and different deployment going in Zone 2, at the same time.
 Deployments are not all serialized.
 But, a single deployment only rolls out one zone at a time to reduce risk.